-Hypersomnia is also called as Excessive daytime sleepiness(EDS).
 There are some potential causes that can lead to hypersomnia.
-Sleep deprivation issues, being overweight, use of substance abusers or drugs, depression, genetics might cause this disorder.
-It is also believed it is caused by some of the problems relating to the brain system or even neurological diseases such as multiple sclerosis or Parkinson's disease.
+Sleep deprivation issues, being overweight, use of harmful substances or drugs, depression, genetics might cause this disorder.
+It can also be caused by some of the problems relating to the brain system or even neurological diseases such as multiple sclerosis or Parkinson's disease.

 How can you recognize your loved one who is dealing with hypersomnia?
 Being aware of the different signs and symptoms of hypersomnia helps in early identification and timely treatment which can help improve the quality of life of the person significantly.

 An individual suffering from hypersomnia faces difficulty in remaining awake during the daytime and also they tend to take long naps during the daytime.
 Some of the other signs of Hypersomnia are-

 As Hypersomnia looks very similar to that of other sleep disorders, it could be a difficulty in diagnosing the problem.
-It is a better idea to speak up with your doctor or a medical counselor regarding your sleep issues.
-Once being diagnosed through counseling sessions you will be redirected to the treatment options to help you come out of the problem.
+It is always advised to speak to a professional or medical counselor about your sleep problems and disturbances.
+After being diagnosed through counseling sessions, you will be directed to suitable treatment options to help you come out of the problem.

 Natural Cure to help you from Hypersomnia